Siemens-Healthineers/K2s/docs/op-manual/gitops-addon-delivery.md

 ### Hardening defaults and authority boundaries

-- `INSECURE` default is `false` (TLS required by default).
+- `INSECURE` default is `true` — K2s ships with a local HTTP NodePort registry.
-- To opt into HTTP registry access, enable rollout with `--insecure-registry`:
+- When using a TLS-protected registry, set `INSECURE` to `false` in the ConfigMap, or patch it via `--insecure-registry` if you need to switch back to HTTP:

 ```console
 k2s addons enable rollout fluxcd --insecure-registry